sixpack/sixpack/README.rst

 You'll notice that the ``convert`` endpoint does not take a ``alternative`` query parameter.
 This is because Sixpack handles that internally with the ``client_id``.

 We've included a 'health-check' endpoint, available at ``/_status``.
-This is helpful for monitoring and alerting if the Sixpack service become unavailable.
+This is helpful for monitoring and alerting if the Sixpack service becomes unavailable.

 Clients
 =======

 We've already provided clients in four languages.
-We'd love to have clients in many more languages.
+We'd love to add clients in additional languages.
 If you feel inclined to create one, please first read the CLIENTSPEC_.
 After writing your client, please update and pull request this file so we know about it.

 - Ruby_
 - Python_